Client Reference¶

 Usually you wouldn’t use webhooks to subscribe to the

-subscription.Consider using
+ChatMessageSubscriptionsubscription.Consider using

-for this subscription.- Parameters
+subscribe_websocket()for this subscription.- Parameters

 payload (

-to add managed tokens to the client.
-If this paramter is not provided or None, the default app token is used.callback_url (str | None) – An optional url to use as the webhook callback_url for this subscription.
+SubscriptionPayload) – The payload which should include the required conditions to subscribe to.callback_url (str | None) – An optional url to use as the webhook callback_url for this subscription.
 If you are using one of the built-in web adapters, you should not need to set this.
 See: (web adapter docs link) for more info.

 eventsub_secret (str | None) – An optional str to use as the eventsub_secret, which is required by Twitch.
 If you are using one of the built-in web adapters, you should not need to set this.
 See: (web adapter docs link) for more info.